 The College is committed to facilitating the full participation of people with disabilities in all campus programs, activities, and events.
 For this reason, individuals with disabilities requiring accommodations should contact the appropriate office or event organizer to request modifications to existing safety protocols.
 Appropriate offices include:

 - For Students: Students who have an underlying health condition which precludes them from following health and safety requirements and expectations may request a reasonable accommodation by contacting Student Accessibility Services.

 - For Employees: Employees who have an underlying health condition which precludes them from following health and safety requirements and expectations may request a reasonable accommodation by contacting the Office of Human Resources.

 Public Health safety-related requirements and guidelines set forth by the College, including those referenced herein, are fully incorporated into the rules and policies applicable to every community member.

 - Residential and Off-Campus Students: Violations of the guidelines, including on- and off-campus conduct that is detrimental to health and safety, will be subject to disciplinary action in accordance with the Student Conduct Code.

 - Employees: Violations by Faculty, Staff, or Administration will be subject to disciplinary processes in accordance with the respective policies in the Ithaca College Policy Manual or collective bargaining agreement covering the individual.

 - Organizations: If a recognized or unrecognized club or organization authorizes violation of these guidelines, it may be subject to penalties including rescissions of permission for that organization to operate at Ithaca College.

-- Visitors: Violations by non-community members may result in the offender’s immediate removal from College property and possible barring from the premises.
+- Visitors: Violations by non-community members may result in the offender’s immediate removal from college property and possible restriction from the premises.